Therealpeppy-YT/Learning-Py/README.md

 That video is a combination of lots of his python videos that you can also see in this playlist made by him: https://www.youtube.com/watch?v=6VElWbND-zg&list=PLZPZq0r_RZOOkUQbat8LyQii36cJf2SWT

-He has also made many more buetiful tutorials for other coding languages that I wish to be enlightend with someday
+He has also made many more beautiful tutorials for other coding languages that I wish to be enlightend with someday